RakePants/RakePants/README.md

 Hey, I'm Artyom 👋,
 an **NLP Engineer** based in Perm, Russia.
-- 🎓 Pursuing a bachelor's degree in Applied Mathematics and Computer Science at Perm State University
+- 💼 Developing NLP solutions to enhance e-commerce experiences at **Ozon**
-- ⚙️ Doing Generative & Conversational AI with `Python`, `Langchain` and `transformers`
+- 🎓 Pursuing a bachelor's degree in *Applied Mathematics and Computer Science* at Perm State University
-- 👾 Embedding LLMs using `FastAPI`, `Aiogram`, `discord.py`, `Streamlit` and `Docker`
+- ⚙️ Doing Generative & Conversational AI with `Python`, `transformers` and `Langchain`
-- ✍️ Practicing `PyTorch`, `numpy` and `pandas`
+- 👾 Integrating LLMs into scalable distributed systems with `FastAPI` and `grpcio`
-- 📊 Representing data with relational, document, vector and graph databases
+- ✍️ Sharpening skills in `PyTorch` and `pandas`
 - 🚀 Applying innovative solutions to hackathon challenges
-- 🌱 Studying NLP, Deep Learning and architecture patterns
+- 🌱 Mastering the art of system design
-- 📚 Reading *Deep Learning with PyTorch* by Eli Stevens, Luca Antiga, and Thomas Viehmann
+- 📚 Reading *Designing Data-Intensive Applications* by Martin Kleppmann
 - 🙍🏼‍♂️ Get to know me on [LinkedIn](https://www.linkedin.com/in/artyom-eryomkin/)!
 - 📫 Contact me via [📧 email](mailto:eryomkin.artyom2016@gmail.com) or on [💬 Telegram](https://t.me/a_eryomkin)